vmware-tanzu/tanzu-dev-portal/content/guides/microservices/consumer-driven-contracts.md

  ...
 ```

 In your `build.gradle` file, you'll need to configure how this gets mapped to base classes.
-The following will generate tests with a base class made up of the last two segments of the package such as <consumer1>HttpBase or <consumer2>MessagingBase in the `com.lmig.pli.rate.auto.autorateablequote.contract` package:
+The following will generate tests with a base class made up of the last two segments of the package such as <consumer1>HttpBase or <consumer2>MessagingBase in the `com.rate.auto.autorateablequote.contract` package:

 ```yaml
 contracts {